santoshdbhosale/santoshdbhosale.github.io/_posts/2020-11-11-Serum-Proteomics-Atherosclerosis.md

 Nevertheless, atherosclerotic process may remain asymptomatic for several decades and whether thickening of intima-media layer of carotid artery and carotid plaque represents two different phenotypes or single traits of disease process is still unclear.

 To gain insights into the pathophysiology of pre-clinical atherosclerosis and identify novel biomarkers, we conducted the [serum proteomics measurements](https://www.nature.com/articles/s41598-018-27265-9#Sec1) on the unique sample set of participants recruited in [The Cardiovascular Risk in Young Finns Study](https://youngfinnsstudy.utu.fi/studydesign.html).
-We analyzed depleted serum samples from the subjects in whom early signs of plaques were discerned together with matched controls.
+We performed label free quantitative MS analysis of serum samples obtained from the subjects in whom early signs of plaques were discerned together with matched controls.
+The serum samples were immunodepleted to remove high abundant proteins prior to LC-MS/MS analysis.

 The profiling results indicated differential abundances in a set of proteins.
 Furthermore, selected reaction monitoring mass spectrometry analysis were performed on undepleted serum samples to verify the observed differences.